 |Martha's Bloomers, a home and garden shop, opened in 2000.
 I assume this giant teapot was built then or slightly thereafter. [map]|

-This Maine Kettle is at the Johnson Hall Museum.
-This seems to be a twin or a replica of the Boston kettle.
-There is an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
-The museum has antiques and an impressive collection of turn-of-the-century buildings, including a train station. [map]
+This Maine Kettle was located at the Johnson Hall Museum.
+It seemed to be a twin or a replica of the Boston kettle.
+There was an inscription on the side of this one with volume ("227 gallons") which is the same as that of the kettle above.
+The kettle was removed by 2016.
+It is currently in storage in the basement.
+There are plans to restore it.

 |Tea Cups Ride